Since it’s first running in 1839, the Grand National at Aintree has captured the public’s attention quite unlike any other spectacle in British sport.

 More eyes tune in to watch this horse race than any other and jockeys make no secret that the nerves beforehand are incomparable to anything else.

 As ever this year promises to get the adrenaline coursing through the veins of everyone watching and participating.

 Although every renewal can be labelled dramatic, we’ve picked out the top five grandstand finishes that stick out in our minds as being the most action packed.
 This year’s race certainly has a lot of history to live up to!

 We kickoff with the closest finish in the National history.
-At no point in the preceding 173 years had the marathon race been decided by the winning distance of a nose.
+At no point in the Grand National’s long history had the marathon race been decided by the winning distance of a nose.

 Neptune Collonges had been an outstanding performer for trainer Paul Nicholls but had never really ever escaped the huge shadows cast by illustrious stablemates Kauto Star and Denman throughout his career.